Ajahn Pasanno → Books by Ajahn Pasanno→ Tag [Ajahn Pasanno]

 Download audio (6:34)

-2. “Who were imporant mentors for you?”
+2. “Who were important mentors for you?”
 [Ajahn Pasanno] [Teachers] [Mentoring] [Monastic life] // [Ajahn Chah] [Ajahn Jun] [Ajahn Mahā Amorn] [Ajahn Liem] [Ajahn Sumedho] [Ajahn Mahā Boowa] [Ajahn Baen] [Ajahn Buddhadāsa] [P. A. Payutto] [Wat Pah Pong]

 Story: Ajahn Mahā Amorn goes to study with Ajahn Chah.
 [Learning]